-If you apply oil to the stone, it will be absorbed, something that can result in bad odours and smoking.
+If you apply oil to the stone, it will be absorbed, something that can result in bad odors and smoking.
 If you want to read more about why you shouldn’t season your pizza stone, check this article.

 Cleaning Your Pizza Stone

 After you’re done baking pizza, it’s time to clean the pizza stone.
 Pizza stones have a tendency to get pretty dirty, everything from pizza sauce to melted cheese and salami fat.
-Some times larger things like pieces of dough also stick to the stone and burn.
+Sometimes larger things like pieces of dough also stick to the stone and burn.

 The first thing you need to do (and this is important) is to let the stone cool completely before you attempt to clean it.
 This might take a few hours, so I usually leave my pizza stone in the oven overnight.
 Cleaning a hot pizza stone can be extremely dangerous.
 And in addition to hurting yourself, you can easily crack the stone.